Salford Property Investment: Best Buy-to-Let Areas 2025

 Between the last two censuses, the average (median) age of Salford decreased by one years, from 35 to 34 years of age.
 This area had the second lowest average (median) age in the North West (behind Manchester) and a lower average (median) age than England (40 years).

-Below we look at the largest postcode districts by population across Salford and the population growth for each over the past 10 years.
+Below we look at the largest postcode districts by population across Salford and the population growth for each.

 Rank | Area | Population | Population Growth (past 10 yrs) |